brimdor/code-server-tunnels/README.md

 ## Overview

 `code-server-tunnels` is a Docker image designed to run VS Code in the browser using the VS Code CLI tunnel feature.
-It supports SSH key injection and Docker CLI integration.
+It supports SSH key injection, Docker CLI integration, and Git configuration.

 ---